fallingsprings/couch-add-ons/database/README.md

 This utility backs up and restores the entire database, not just the Couch tables.
 If your site has a database to itself, like most sites, then that's a good thing.
 But if your site shares a database - for example by using prefixes to install multiple Couch instances on the same database - it could cause conflicts.

 ##System Paths
-The functions used by this utility for backing up and restoring the database are system commands, not PHP functions.
+The functions used by this utility for backing up and restoring the database are system commands (like you would type into a terminal), not PHP functions.
 The path to these system commands is different depending on your system and server configuration.
-This utility does its best to automatically determine the correct path, but if the utility throws errors or creates 0 byte files, you will have to discover and configure the paths manually in the couch/database/config.php file.
+This utility does its best to automatically determine the correct path, but if the utility throws errors or creates 0 byte files, you will can configure the paths manually in the couch/database/config.php file.

+Some hosts may not allow PHP to access the system commands for security purposes.
+If that's the case, then this utility simply won't work.